 Take a look at our other popular posts:

-One of the easiest ways of learning all about the city and its history is by taking a sightseeing tour.
-That is why the hop-on-hop-off bus tours of Prague are such a popular option.
+One of the easiest ways of learning all about the city and its history is by taking a pay-what-you-wish walking tour.

 While it does get chilly at night, the wintry atmosphere of November makes this Ghost and Legends tour of Old Town perfectly spooky!